Bistrel2002/Multi-Agents/README.md

    PINECONE_API_KEY="your_pinecone_key"
    COHERE_API_KEY="your_cohere_key"
    ```
-4. Place your PDF documents inside the `data/` folder.
+4. Create a `data` folder and place your PDF documents inside the `data/` folder.
    *(Note: The actual PDF files in this folder are ignored by Git to keep the repository lightweight and your proprietary data secure.)*

 ## 💻 Usage